This guide is a work in progress and is not complete yet. We are actively working on adding more content and information.

 We can rarely help with application-specific or algorithm problems.

 You should plan your projects sufficiently in advance and not come to office hours at the last minute before a deadline.
-Sherlock is a busy resource with over 3,500 users and you should not expect your jobs to complete before a given date.
+Sherlock is a busy resource with several thousand users and you should not expect your jobs to complete before a given date.

-Not all questions and problems can be solved or answered during office hours, especially ones involving hardware, filesystem or network issues.
+Not all questions and problems can be answered or solved during office hours, especially ones involving hardware, filesystem or network issues.
 Sherlock features several thousand computing, networking and storage components, that are constantly being monitored by our team.
 You can be sure that when Sherlock has an issue, we are aware of it and working on it.

-If you're in a rush, here's a 3-step ultra-quick start:
+If you're in a rush1, here's a 3-step ultra-quick start:

 $ ssh login.sherlock.stanford.edu